naveedishaque/pedion-bioinformatics-workshop/project-folder-structure.md

 ## Raw data managed by OTP

-All project data should be stored via OTP.
+- All project data should be stored via OTP.
 Structure is managed by OTP, and is read only.
+- We cal this the **project** data structure

-Most workflows are executed via workflow management system called [`Roddy`](https://roddy-documentation.readthedocs.io/en/latest/)
+- Most workflows are executed via workflow management system called [`Roddy`](https://roddy-documentation.readthedocs.io/en/latest/)
+- Data is usually organised per workflow
+- We will only briefly go over this, and focus more on the **analysis** data structure

 ```
 # Top level structure. "$project_umbrella" is optional.
 It would be something like "icgc" or "pedion"